pingcap/docs-tidb-operator/en/deploy-heterogeneous-tidb-cluster.md

     kubectl create -f cluster.yaml -n ${namespace}
     ```

     If the output shows `tidbcluster.pingcap.com/${heterogeneous_cluster_name} created`, the execution is successful.
-Then, TiDB Operator will create the TiDB cluster with the configurations according to the cluster configuration file.
+Then, TiDB Operator will create the TiDB cluster with the configurations according to your cluster configuration file.

 </div>
 </SimpleTab>